aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Cluster localisations into clusters using distance and optionally time thresholds.
 When using a time threshold each cluster can only have one localisation per time frame.
 With the correct parameters a cluster should represent all the localisations of a single fluorophore molecule including blinking events.

-This plugin is very similar to the
-``Trace Molecules``
-plugin and many of the options are the same.
+This plugin is very similar to the ``Trace Molecules`` plugin (section :numref:`%s <analysis_plugins:Trace Molecules>`) and many of the options are the same.
 The following options are available:

 .. list-table::
    :widths: 20 80